sebastianden/aws_lambda_sklearn/README.md

   "pw": 2.3
 }
 ```
-The four input parameters correspond to the four features the model assuems as input (sepal-length, sepal-width, petal-length, petal-width).
+The four input parameters correspond to the four features the model assumes as input (sepal-length, sepal-width, petal-length, petal-width).
 If you run the test the execution result should read:
 ```JSON
 Response: